charlesbenon/Windows11_Old_PC/README.md

 For the drivers, you check if all the devices are recognized by the operating system by going to the Device Manager:
 <kbd><img width="305" height="596" alt="image" src="https://github.com/user-attachments/assets/fa39d12d-3fdc-4a54-9279-5d7484b280ce" /></kbd>

-As you can see, some of my device are still unknown (yellow mark).
+As you can see, some of my device are still unknown (yellow exclamation mark showing in Other Device).

 From there, apply the following changes which I found very good to reduce the CPU and memory usage:
 * Adjust Visual Effects: Search for "Adjust the appearance and performance of Windows" and select "Adjust for best performance"